tsantos84/droplet-framework/README.md

 Inspiration
 -----------

-Droplet Framework was inspired on [Symfony Framework][1] and use some of its components to perform some boring things like [Routing][2] and [Templating][3].
+Droplet Framework was inspired on [Symfony Framework][1] and uses some of its components to perform some boring things like [Routing][2] and [Templating][3].

 Requirements